Shimelis Abdisa: Career

-Since Shimelis took office, the Irrechaa celebrations, returned to Addis Ababa for the first time in 150 years on 4 October 2019.
-During emergency meeting by Holy Synod of the Ethiopian Orthodox Tewahedo Church on 5 September 2019, Shimelis vowed to protect the Church.
-The Ireecha was held on 4 October 2019 through towns in Oromia Region as well as Addis Ababa.
-Shimelis made controversial speech which recalled the oppression of Oromo people by neftegna system during Ethiopian Empire rule.
-Many people in social media criticized Shemelis speech whereas the Ethiopian Citizens for Social Justice stated that the Oromo Democratic Party (ODP) used the festival for politically motivated agenda.
-In 2022, the head of Amhara Association of America call Shemelis to resign from office as a result of growing persecution of Amhara people in Wollega.
+Since Shimelis took office, the Irrechaa celebrations returned to Addis Ababa for the first time in 150 years on 4 October 2019.
+During an emergency meeting by the Holy Synod of the Ethiopian Orthodox Tewahedo Church on 5 September 2019, Shimelis vowed to protect the Church.
+The Ireecha was held on 4 October 2019 throughout towns in Oromia Region as well as Addis Ababa.
+Shimelis made a controversial speech that recalled the oppression of Oromo people by the neftegna system during Ethiopian Empire rule.
+Many people criticized his speech.
+The Ethiopian Citizens for Social Justice stated that the Oromo Democratic Party (ODP) used the festival for politically purposes.
+In 2022, the head of Amhara Association of America called for Shemelis to resign from office as a result of growing persecution of Amhara people in Wollega.